AlejandroBuenoPrieto/YGroup-Challenge/README.md

 ## Requirements

-Download a recent version of Python3 from https://www.python.org/download/releases/3.0/
+Download a the version 3.7.5 of Python3 from https://www.python.org/downloads/release/python-375/

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the libraries.

 Once you have installed Python3 and pip,clone this project with
 ```console